 - The parish is now operating within the NATIONAL LOCKDOWN.
 Public worship is permissible within lockdown BUT THOSE WHO ARE CONSIDERED VULNERABLE or who HAVE BEEN ASKED TO SHIELD are advised to assist at Holy Mass online and not to attend in person.
 There is still no obligation to attend Mass in person. - For those who have been vaccinated please remember that this does not provide immunity from the COVID Virus but in the majority of cases does prevent severe symptoms developing. - You must wear a mask if attending Holy Mass.
 You must observe social distancing [including when you approach to receive Holy Communion].
 You must sanitise your hands when entering the church.
 Failure to observe these things may lead to suspending public Mass. - We are restricting numbers in the church buildings: Caton has a capacity of 30.
 Hornby 24.
 Kirkby Lonsdale 29 [the St. Josephs room will no longer be used as an overspill].
 The Mass with the lowest attendance at the moment is the 6.00 pm Vigil Mass at Caton [around 12/13]. - We will take contact details of those attending to enable Track and Trace procedures.
 NHS Track and Trace app scanning codes are available in all churches.
-These details will be destroyed after 21 days according to data management regulations. - The churches are cleaned using a 'fogging' system after each celebration of Holy Mass, if you are visiting for private prayer before the Blessed Sacrament at St. Mary's Hornby please clean your space using wipes after use. - PLEASE NOTE: The current levels per 100,000 are Hornby 300.6, Caton 317.7, Kirkby Lonsdale 516.4.
-If levels are significantly above the national average then, for the interests of safety, the public celebration of Mass may be temporarily suspended. - Holy Mass will be celebrated with dignity but without the Second Reading.
+These details will be destroyed after 21 days according to data management regulations. - The churches are cleaned using a 'fogging' system after each celebration of Holy Mass, if you are visiting for private prayer before the Blessed Sacrament at St. Mary's Hornby please clean your space using wipes after use. - PLEASE NOTE: The current levels per 100,000 are Hornby 221.5, Caton 211.8, Kirkby Lonsdale 322.7 - below the national average.
+If levels are significantly above the national average then, for the interests of safety, the public celebration of Mass may be temporarily - Holy Mass will be celebrated with dignity but without the Second Reading, Gloria or Creed.